abhijithvijayan/dotfiles/README.md

 ## VS Code

-My main editor of choice is [VS Code](https://github.com/Microsoft/vscode).
+My main editor of choice is [VS Code](https://github.com/Microsoft/vscode) with [Night Owl](https://marketplace.visualstudio.com/items?itemName=sdras.night-owl&WT.mc_id=twitter-social-sdras) editor theme by Sarah Drasner

+[Dank Mono](https://dank.sh/) font by Phil Plückthun

 Configs I use for it can be seen [here](vscode/).
 And [here](vscode/vs-code-extensions) is a list of extensions I use.